-In order to prevent the contaminate plume from further migrating off-site, either by natural migration or during injection activities, approximately 400 feet of concrete slurry wall will be constructed along the northern (down gradient) property lines, as shown in Figure 3.
+In order to prevent the contaminate plume from further migrating off-site, either by natural migration or by injection activities, approximately 400 feet of concrete slurry wall will be constructed along the northern (down gradient) property lines, as shown in Figure 3.

 The slurry wall shall be constructed by excavating an approximate 12 inch wide by seven foot deep trench on-site and backfilling the trench with a concrete (three sack per yard mix) slurry.
 Soil excavated from the trench (approximately 100 yards) will be stockpiled on-site.
-The soil will be profiled per BFI disposal profile requirements and properly transported and disposed of at a BFI Class I or II landfill.
+The soil will be profiled per BFI disposal profile requirements and properly transported and disposed of at a Class III landfill.